VonP2/q-learning-football-agent-tfg/README.md

 The final results demonstrate the agent’s capability to learn basic football tactics, though there is room for improvement in strategy complexity and environment realism.

-For a complete description of the methodology, experiments, and conclusions, please refer to the thesis document: `TFG_Memoria.pdf`
+For a complete description of the methodology, experiments, and conclusions, please refer to the thesis document: `TFG_MEMO.pdf`